Market value: Real estate

-In the US, Licensed or Certified Apppraisers may be required under state, federal, or local laws to develop appraisals subject to USPAP Uniform Standards of Professional Appraisal Practice.
+In the US, licensed or certified appraisers may be required under state, federal, or local laws to develop appraisals subject to USPAP Uniform Standards of Professional Appraisal Practice.
 The Uniform Standards of Professional Appraisal Practice requires that when market value is the applicable definition, the appraisal must also contain an analysis of the highest and best use as well as an estimation of exposure time.
 All states require mandatory licensure of appraisers.

-It is important to note that USPAP does not require that all real estate appraisals be performed based on a single definition of market value.
-Indeed, there are frequent situations when appraisers are called upon to appraise properties using other value definitions.
+USPAP does not require that all real estate appraisals be performed based on a single definition of market value.
+There are frequent situations when appraisers are called upon to appraise properties using other value definitions.
 If a value other than market value is appropriate, USPAP only requires that the appraiser provide both the definition of value being used and the citation for that definition.

 Other definitions

 Market value is the most commonly used type of value in real estate appraisal in the United States because it is required for all federally regulated mortgage transactions, and because it has been accepted by US courts as valid.
 However, real estate appraisers use many other definitions of value in other situations.